Getting a dumpster permit is one of the potential requirements of renting a roll-off dumpster.

 Not following the city’s rules and regulations governing dumpster use in the public right-of-way will subject you to fines.

-Abide by the rules and regulations, and be prompt in filling your dumpster.
+Abide by the rules and regulations and be prompt in filling your dumpster to avoid any risk of getting fined by your local jurisdiction.

 Getting a dumpster permit is a simple process in most jurisdictions.